 There are over 9700 commercial jets in the air at any given time.
-All of these planes run on specialized jet fuel, but with electric cars become more prevalent, why haven’t planes followed along?
+All of these planes run on specialized jet fuel, but with electric cars becoming more prevalent, why haven’t planes followed along?
 Electric vehicles have been around for a long time.
 In fact, some of the first cars used a primary cell back in the late 19th century.
 It seems foreseeable that all transportation in the future will be electric, but when will this future come?

 Boeing, the biggest company for making commercial airliners, has recently started to experiment with electric aircraft.
 The Verge’s Andrew Hawkins reported on one of these aircraft that are capable of carrying few passengers and taking off vertically, similar to a RC drone or helicopter.
 The test flight conducted was pilotless and was only airborne for less than a minute.
 The purpose of a vehicle like this, would be a “flying taxi,” carrying passengers around a city or downtown area.
 There is talk that this electric aircraft will be used by Uber for the new “Uber Air” concept, that is planned for 2023.